Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "What to know about neck tension language before changing a face yoga routine" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine change check: neck tension language" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step